aholachek/bundle-wizard/README.md

 [Check out a live demo of this visualization](https://bundle-wizard.surge.sh)

+## Fun

+Try any of the following commands to take a peek at the JavaScript code different sites are shipping to production:

+1. `npx bundle-wizard reddit.com`
+2. `npx bundle-wizard codesandbox.io`
+3. `npx bundle-wizard gatsbyjs.org`
+4. `npx bundle-wizard codecademy.com`

 ## Optional command line arguments

 ### `url` (initial argument)

-To skip the prompt, provide a url as an initial argument:
+To skip the initial prompt, provide a url as a first argument:

-`npx bundle-wizard nytimes.com`
+`npx bundle-wizard reddit.com`

 ### `desktop` flag